When to Repair or Replace Your Cracked Windshield?

 - Edge-to-Edge Cracks: Cracks that span from one edge of the windshield to another often indicate severe structural compromise.
 Such damage typically requires a full windshield replacement to restore the vehicle’s structural strength and ensure safety.

 In cases where the type or depth of damage poses a risk to vehicle safety or the effectiveness of airbags during a collision, replacing the windshield becomes essential.
+If you’re unsure about the best course of action, you might want to explore whether you can drive with a cracked windshield until you arrange for a repair or replacement.
 Ensuring the windshield is in excellent condition is important for maintaining visibility and safety while driving.

 Conclusion